crttcr/working-examples/java/src/main/java/args/schema/README.md

 * -p an integer
 * -v a boolean
 * -x another boolean

+So calling the above main method from java like this `java main -v -h localhost -p 8080` will result in the "arg" variable being bound with the option values provided on the command line.

 In addition, it uses the `FAIL_SLOW` error strategy, as indicated by the leading '~' character.
 For this strategy, all exceptions encountered while processing the schema are combined and